 To streamline the environmental review process and prevent duplication of efforts, the Program will use a tiered approach for environmental compliance.
-A tiered approach is appropriate when a specific type of activity that will take place in several locations, will serve the same function, and will have the same level of environmental impact regardless of the location where it is to be implemented.
-The tiered approach has two (2) parts: the broad environmental review that focuses on a targeted geographic area (the Tier 1), and the unspecified site review (the exact physical location of the project not presently known) (the Tier 2).
+A tiered approach is appropriate when a specific type of activity that will take place in several locations will serve the same function, and will have the same level of environmental impact regardless of the location where it is to be implemented.
+The tiered approach has two (2) parts: the broad environmental review that focuses on a targeted geographic area (Tier 1), and the unspecified site review (the exact physical location of the project not presently known) (Tier 2).

 The Tier 1 review will address and analyze those environmental impacts related to the proposed action that might occur on a typical site within the geographic area (e.g. floodplain, coastal zone, wetlands, aboveground storage tanks, etc.).
-The Tier 2 review will identify those environmental impacts that will vary by site and may only be observed

-33 Elevated Reconstruction: for determining the feasibility of elevated reconstruction, refer to Section 12.2.1 related to Elevated Reconstruction Within a Floodplain when specific project locations are known (e.g., historic preservation, hazardous materials, noise abatement, asbestos removal, etc.).
+The Tier 2 review will identify those environmental impacts that will vary by site and may only be observed when specific project locations are known (e.g., historic preservation, hazardous materials, noise abatement, asbestos removal, etc.).